glynawe/Vanilla/vanillaC.md

 All of the variables named in the variable list of a VarDeclaration are initialized to the values in the VarDeclaration's structured constant.

-`val` declares a *immutable variable*, a variable that can only be assigned once when it is declared. *The compiler may arrange for immutable global variables to be stored in ROM.*
+`let` declares a *immutable variable*, a variable that can only be assigned once when it is declared. *The compiler may arrange for immutable global variables to be stored in ROM.*

 A variable definition has an implicit declaration if one is not given in a program's modules.
 E.g. the definition `var i: int;` will be provided the declaration `var i: int = 0;`.